|| Tutorials home | Decreasing risk exposure | Safety tour | Emergencies | Meteorology | Flight Theory | Communications | Builders guide ||

 World-wide civil aviation must, of necessity, rank as one of the most highly regulated activities.
 To facilitate safe, orderly use of airspace there are two internationally agreed sets of flight rules — to which all airspace users must adhere — plus several classes of controlled airspace in which aircraft may operate to take advantage of the implied safety within that airspace.
 However, much of the Australian airspace below 18 000 feet above mean sea level [amsl] is classified as Class G and not controlled.
 This airspace is where powered recreational aviation aircraft generally operate.

-Please note: many people confusingly use the CTA abbreviation when they are referring to the generic controlled airspace (i.e. CTA plus CTR) rather than just Control Area(s).
+Please note: the CTA abbreviation is commonly used when referring to the generic controlled airspace (i.e. CTA plus CTR) rather than just Control Area(s).
 There is no abbreviation listed in the Australian Aeronautical Information Publication [AIP] for the generic 'controlled airspace'.
-OCTA is the abbreviation for the term 'outside controlled airspace'.
+OCTA is the AIP abbreviation for the term 'outside control area' and OCTR is the abbreviation for the term 'outside control zone'.
+However the OCTA term is commonly used by pilots and Air Traffic Services personnel when referring to operations outside controlled airspace.

 Airspace classificationFour of the International Civil Aviation Organization [ICAO] controlled airspace classes are currently used in Australia; A,C, D and E.